 Spark offers much better performance than a typical Hadoop setup; Spark can be 10 to 100 times faster.
 With Spark MLlib, you can analyze several hundreds of millions of ratings in minutes, which increases the agility of the recommendations, enabling the administrator to run the algorithm more often.
-Spark also tends to have simpler programming models, an easier API to use, and better language flexibility.
-It leverages memory for computing, as much as possible, to reduce round trips to disk.
+Spark leverages memory for computing, as much as possible, to reduce round trips to disk.
 It also tries to minimize I/O. This solution uses Compute Engine to host the analysis infrastructure.
-Compute Engine helps to keep the price of the analysis as low as possible through its per-minute, on-demand pricing.
+Compute Engine helps to keep the price of the analysis as low as possible through its per-second, on-demand pricing.

 The following diagram maps to the previous architecture diagram, but shows the technology at use for each step:

 A recommendation engine can collect data about users based on their implicit behavior or their explicit input.

 Behavior data is easy to collect because you can keep logs of user activities.
 Collecting this data is also straightforward because it doesn't require any additional action from the user; they're already using the application.
 The downside of this approach is that it's harder to analyze.
 For example, filtering the interesting logs from the less-interesting ones can be cumbersome.
 To see an example of implicit-data analysis that uses logs entries, see Real-time Log Analysis using Fluentd and BigQuery.

 Input data can be harder to collect because users need to take additional actions, such as writing a review.
 Users might not want to provide this data for a variety of reasons.
 But when it comes to understanding user preferences, such results are quite precise.

 Storing the data